All Episodes

 And so he loses, and there's this massive disappointment over it.

-Um but I'll tell you there's no comparison.
+But I'll tell you, there's no comparison.

-If you if your friends are as concerned as I am and as you are, there's simply no way you vote for Hillary Clinton.
+This Leicester of Two Evils argument, there is no way under the sun, if your friends are as concerned as I am and as you are, there's simply no way you vote for Hillary Clinton.

 There's just no way you do it.